3. Sequential and other types in Python#

 Take a look at the documentation of the extend method for the list class.
 The manual page suggests that this operation takes any iterable object.
 Feed it with a list, tuple, range, and a string and see what happens.

 The notion of iterable objects is essential, as they appear in many contexts.
-There are quite a few other iterable types that are, for example, non-sequential (we cannot access their elements at random using the index operator).
+There exist other iterable types that are, for example, non-sequential: we cannot access their elements at random using the index operator.

 Exercise 3.6